The journey includes action, terror and platforms, with the arrival on Xbox of a title until now linked to PlayStation.

 Fort Solis

 Narrative suspense adventure in third person, set in an isolated mining base.
-Arrives today on Xbox after its previous release on other platforms, becoming one of the most notable releases of the day. -
+It arrives today on Xbox after its previous release on other platforms, becoming one of the most notable releases of the day. -

 Frog Hero DX

-Classic platformer with precise jumping and levels designed to test the player’s skill. -
+Classic platformer with precise jumps and levels designed to test the player’s skill. -

 Nom Nom Apocalypse

-Cooperative shooter with a curious and straightforward idea: food has become the enemy, and players must survive together in the chaos. -
+Cooperative shooter with a curious and direct idea: food has become the enemy, and players must survive together in the chaos. -

 Outbreak: Shades of Horror

-Classic survival horror with strict resource management, traditional camera, and a difficulty level designed for fans of the purest genre.
+Classic survival horror with strict resource management, traditional camera, and a level of difficulty designed for fans of the purest genre.

-A particularly interesting day due to the variety of proposals and, above all, the arrival of Fort Solis to the Xbox catalog, expanding options for those seeking more narrative-focused experiences centered on tension and atmosphere.
+A particularly interesting day due to the variety of proposals and, above all, the arrival of Fort Solis to the Xbox catalog, expanding options for those seeking more narrative-driven experiences focused on tension and atmosphere.